 Cabbage grows best in cool weather.
 Plant cabbages in late summer or early fall in mild-winter regions.
 Plant cabbages in spring being sure there are enough days to harvest before hot weather begins.

-Choose a variety suited to your region.
 Some cabbages, such as savoy types, can easily withstand frost and even snow.
 All cabbages are sweet after a morning frost.
 Hot weather will cause nearly all cabbages to flower and become tough and bitter.

-Cabbage is slow growing.
-Interplant cabbage with quick-growing leaf lettuce or quick growing cole crops such as kohlrabi or turnips.
+Cabbage is slow-growing.
+Interplant cabbage with quick-growing leaf lettuce or quick-growing cole crops such as kohlrabi or turnips.
 Mature size can be controlled by spacing.
 Plant cabbages close together for small heads.